Art In The City 2018 Competitions

 All entries must be hung in the exhibition area by 6.30pm at the very latest.

-Competition entries will be exhibited at various locations in Gloucester city centre.
+Competition entries will be exhibited at Gloucester Cathedral.

 We will aim to display all entries.